tom-mi/iBrew/README.md

  * filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
  * have not looked at single cup... needs a remote coffee machine session ;-)
  * strip zero from ip

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>
 If you have jokes on coffee, tea, hot chocolade, coffee machines or kettles, please post in the issues.

 Still no coffee machine (so no web for that)!
-I could like to thank Ju4ia for letting me access his coffee machine remotely, so I could test the client code and helping me get more SmarterCoffee missing protocol stuff.
+I could like to thank Ju4ia for letting me access his coffee machine remotely, and get more Smarter Coffee missing protocol bits, and... that I could test the client code.
+And thanks for jkellerer for supplying coffee codes!

 ## Installation